-the collection of biological baseline data in concert with hydrologic data and a significant monitoring, management and mitigation plan through the incorporation of the BMP as conditions to development of the Applications, and by requiring staged development and associated studies, there are sufficient safeguards in place to ensure that the interbasin transfer of water from Cave Valley will be environmentally sound.
+The Applicant has demonstrated its commitment to environmental protection and informed, scientifically sound decision-making.1178 The State Engineer finds that by requiring the collection of biological baseline data in concert with hydrologic data and a significant monitoring, management and mitigation plan through the incorporation of the BMP as conditions to development of the Applications, there are sufficient safeguards in place to ensure that the interbasin transfer of water from Delamar Valley will be environmentally sound.
 The State Engineer finds that any impacts to hydrologically related resources in the DDC Valleys and adjacent basins will be reasonable, and the basins will remain environmentally viable.
 Therefore, based on the evidence in the record, including but not limited to that cited above, the State Engineer finds that pumping pursuant to the Applications is environmentally sound.